-Don Papa is a premium rum label that launched in the Philippines in 2011.
-The brand is based on the island of Negros, where it sources its “black gold” molasses from the locally grown sugarcane, later ageing its rum in ex-American Bourbon oak barrels.
+Don Papa is a premium rum label that launched in the Philippines back in 2011.
+The brand is based on the island of Negros, where it sources its “black gold” molasses from the locally grown sugarcane, later aging its rum in ex-American Bourbon oak barrels.
 Since 2015, the brand has run an annual art competition designed to showcase the work of up-and-coming Filipino artists.
-The idea is to reimagine the Don Papa’s secondary packaging, using the story of Sugarlandia – a mythical version of Negros – as inspiration.

 In 2019, the winner of the art competition was Samuel Penaso of the Renaissance Gallery.
-His winning artwork, entitled “Botany”, was created with acrylic on reflective stainless material and depicts the flora and fauna of Negros; Penaso’s intention was to illustrate “man’s co-existence and interdependence with plants and animals.”
-With the winning brief selected, Don Papa got in touch with the GPA team, and asked us to manufacture a limited run of special edition tins.
+His winning artwork, entitled “Botany”, was brought to life with acrylic on reflective stainless material and depicts the flora and fauna of Negros; Penaso’s intention was to illustrate “man’s co-existence and interdependence with plants and animals.”
+With the winning brief selected, Don Papa got in touch with the GPA team and asked us to manufacture a limited run of special edition tins.

 The final pack is made from high-grade tin plate and has a simple cylinder structure.
-We created a matte silver background, and overprinted with gunmetal silver for the vector elements (Penaso’s beautiful illustrations of birds, plants and island scenery).
-As a striking contrast we added the Don Papa branding in rich red, using deep emboss to create depth and texture.
-In total we manufactured 80,000 units to be sold across the globe – and we’re delighted with every single one.
+We created a matte silver background and overprinted it with gunmetal silver for the vector elements (Penaso’s beautiful illustrations of birds, plants and island scenery).
+As a striking contrast, we added the Don Papa branding in rich red, using deep emboss to create depth and texture.
+In total, we manufactured 80,000 units to be sold across the globe – and we’re delighted with every single one.